ea-dev3/buynotes/README.md

 - 😻External Provider login with GitHub, Bitbucket, Google, etc.
 - 🏠Protected Routes
 - 👋🏼Dynamic Clientside Pages in Gatsby (enabling all the above)
+- 🕵🏼‍♂️Hide API Secrets from being exposed to Frontend

 ## 3 minute video walkthrough of this starter